 Edge Services - Quickstart

-- A caching service to improve performance by reducing load on your origin
+- A caching service to improve performance by reducing load on your backend, and

-- A Web Application Firewall (WAF) to protect your origin from threats and malicious activity
+- A Web Application Firewall to protect your backend from threats and malicious activity, and

-To use Edge Services, you must take out a subscription plan, which then enables you to create a certain number of Edge Services pipelines towards your Load Balancer origins or Object Storage buckets.
+To use Edge Services, you must take out a subscription plan, which then enables you to create a certain number of Edge Services pipelines towards your backends.

 Before you start